-The practice displayed its opening hours in the premises and included it in their information leaflet and on their website.
+The practice displayed its opening hours in the premises and included it in their information leaflet.

 The practice had an appointment system to respond to patients' needs.
 Patients who requested an urgent appointment were offered an appointment the same day.
 Patients had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.